 Wait, now I have to do the same thing but with lots of colours I can barely see?!
 The quick lighting exercise on day two was much more challenging for me.

 As we started working on the long pose in the afternoon, I made the conscious choice to narrow my focus.
 I decided to concentrate on the ‘drawing’ (getting the shapes and proportions correct) and the values while I had an experienced instructor available to correct me.
 Colour is something that can be layered over a value scale painting.
 There are ways to do this on miniatures, and it’s an even more accessible approach in oil painting on canvas.
-Colour and mixing it better is something I could work on learning later.
+I decided that seeing, mixing, and applying more vibrant colour was something I could work on learning later.

 My point in mentioning that is that sometimes when you take a class or workshop, you may not be at a level or mindset to incorporate all of the information being presented.
 Try to make note of what you can for future use, but it’s okay to focus on the parts that are clicking and sparking your interest.
 It’s probably better to do that than to try to do everything and barely learn anything.